EdmundJohnCruz/CSC651ServerProject/README.md

 pip install pipenv
 ```

-then run the shell command to get started while inside the app folder
+then run the shell command to get started while inside the root project folder
 ```
 pipenv shell
 ```

-then cd into the folder webApp from the root app to access manage.py
+then cd into the folder web_server_project from the root folder to access manage.py
 ```
-cd webApp
+cd web_server_project
 ```

 then start the server